 Following up requires emotional endurance.

-The “did I say the wrong thing?” spiral is.
+The “did I say the wrong thing?” spiral is so real.
+The impostor feelings are intense.

 You have to decide — consciously and compassionately — that the discomfort, silence, and awkwardness are worth the payoff of landing clients and making money on your own terms.